 If you think a child is in immediate danger please dial 999 and ask for the police

 If you are involved with a child or family in a professional capacity you can call the Duty & Advice team on 0113 376 0336, Monday to Friday, 8.00am to 6.00pm.
 If the issue can’t wait until the next working day please contact the children’s Emergency Duty Team on 0113 376 0469.

 If you have any concerns about safeguarding at Farsley Springbank, contact the local authority designated office on (0113) 2478652.

-Staff are expected to report any causes for concern to the Designated Child Protection Officers using a written pro-forma.
+Staff are expected to report any causes for concern to the Designated Safeguarding Staff using either a secure online system or a written pro-forma.
 Concerns may range from children being visibly upset to persistent lateness to children "disclosing" concerns.

-Where the school has concerns about a child, the designated safeguarding lead officer, will act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+Where the school has concerns about a child, the Designated Safeguarding Lead, will act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
 In general, we will discuss concerns with parents/carers before approaching other agencies, and will seek their consent to making a referral to another agency.
-Appropriate staff will approach parents / carers after consultation with the Designated Safeguarding lead.
+Appropriate staff will approach parents / carers after consultation with the Designated Safeguarding Lead.
 However, there may be occasions when school will contact another agency before informing parents / carers, if the school decides that contacting them may increase the risk of significant harm to the child.

 Child Protection information will be dealt with in a confidential manner.

 General information about safeguarding-related policies and practices within our school can be found in the Policies section of the website.
 Guidance and advice about how to keep your child safe online can be found in the Online Safety section of the website.
 Links to both sections are below.